-In May 2011, the GEO Group UK Limited, the Company's subsidiary in the United Kingdom ("GEO UK"), extended a non-revolving line of credit facility to GEOAmey for the purpose of funding mobilization costs and on-going start up and operations in the principal amount of £12 million or \$18.6 million, based on the applicable exchange rate at December 31, 2014.
+In May 2011, the GEO Group UK Limited, the Company's subsidiary in the United Kingdom ("GEO UK"), extended a non-revolving line of credit facility to GEOAmey for the purpose of funding mobilization costs and on-going start up and operations in the principal amount of £12 million or \$17.8 million, based on the applicable exchange rate at December 31, 2015.
 Amounts under the line of credit were drawn down in multiple advances up to the principal amount and accrued interest at LIBOR plus 3%.
 The Company recognized interest income on its notes receivable as it was earned.
-Principal repayments by GEOAmey under the line of credit were due in March and September, beginning September 2013, with the final payment due no later than March 30, 2018.

 On October 3, 2013, the Company and its joint venture partner entered into a modified line of credit agreement with GEOAmey.
 Under the modified agreement, the terms of the line of credit were amended such that (i) the balance of accrued interest at September 30, 2013, in the amount of £0.9 million or \$1.5 million, based on the applicable exchange rate at September 30, 2013, was forgiven; (ii) the principal amount was revised to be due on demand rather than in accordance with the previous repayment schedule; interest payments began accruing on January 1, 2014 and are being paid monthly; and (iii) the interest rate was reset to the base rate of the Bank of England plus 0.5%.
 In December 2014, GEOAmey made a principal payment to the Company in the amount of £1.5 million, or \$2.3 million, based on exchange rates at December 31, 2014.
+In 2015, GEOAmey made additional principal payments to the Company totaling £2.0 million, or \$3.0 million, based on exchange rates at December 31, 2015.

-As of December 31, 2014, the Company was owed £10.5 million, or \$16.3 million, based on exchange rates as of December 31, 2014, under the line of credit.
-As of December 31, 2013, the Company was owed £12 million, or \$19.8 million.
+As of December 31, 2015, the Company was owed £8.5 million, or \$12.6 million, based on exchange rates as of December 31, 2015, under the line of credit.
+As of December 31, 2014, the Company was owed £10.5 million, or \$16.3 million.
 These balances are included within Other Non-Current Assets in the accompanying Consolidated Balance Sheets.
-Refer to Note 16 - Business Segments and Geographic Information regarding the Company's investment in GEOAmey.
+Refer to Note 17 - Business Segments and Geographic Information regarding the Company's investment in GEOAmey.